Whatsapp Icon

 • Consult your healthcare team before trying new home remedies to ensure they don't interfere with your treatment.

-• Reach out to support groups or counseling services to manage the emotional and psychological effects of chemotherapy.
+• Reach out to support groups or counselling services to manage the emotional and psychological effects of chemotherapy.

 Managing the side effects of chemotherapy can be challenging, but with the right strategies, you can significantly improve your quality of life during treatment.
 Always communicate openly with your healthcare provider about any side effects you experience to find the best management plan for you.